-OFGEM the Gas and Electricity regulator has warned that we could face power blackouts by 2015 unless power generation is significantly increased'
+OFGEM the Gas and Electricity regulator has warned 'the UK could face power blackouts by 2015 unless power generation is significantly increased'

 The Government has set targets to increase electricity from renewable sources.
 Incentives are offered for large scale wind and solar farms.

 Susenco works with landowners to deliver these large scale solar farms.
 On top of the obvious benefits of 'doing your bit' by generating green clean renewable energy a Susenco solar farm provides landowners with a substantial guaranteed rental income for a term of up to 30 years.
+This diversification enables you to free up resource and get on with farming.
 No outlay is required by the landowner.
-This enables you to free up resource, get on with farming and diversify elsewhere.

 What land is suitable?